hbrobotics/ros_arduino_bridge/README.md

 where SKETCHBOOK_PATH is the path to your Arduino sketchbook directory.

-    $ ln -s `rospack find ros_arduino_firmware`/src/libraries/MegaRobogaiaPololu MegaRobogaiaPololu
+    $ cp -rp `rospack find ros_arduino_firmware`/src/libraries/MegaRobogaiaPololu MegaRobogaiaPololu

-This last command creates a link in your sketchbook folder for the MegaRobogaiaPololu sketch that you must run on your Arduino Mega controller.
-By creating a link rather than copying the files, the sketch will get updated along with other files in the ros\_arduino\_bridge stack.
+This last command copies the MegaRobogaiaPololu sketch files into your sketchbook folder.
+The next section describes how to configure, compile and upload this sketch.

 Loading the MegaRobogaiaPololu Sketch